gbmitchell/math4610/HW4/problem_8.md

 will produce an executable **squareGauss.exe** that can be executed.

-**Description/Purpose:** This routine will carry out LU decomposition of a square matrix.
-LU decomposition is the process of separating a matrix A into upper (U) and lower (L) triangular matrices such that A=LU.
+**Description/Purpose:** This routine will carry out a form of LU decomposition called Cholesky decomposition on a square matrix.
+Cholesky decomposition is similar to LU decomposition in that the square matrix is separated into a lower and upper triangular matrix.
+In the case of Cholesky, the upper triangular matix is the transpose of the lower triangular matrix.
+A = LU = L(transpose(L)).

-**Input:** There are three inputs needed in the case of the LU decomposition routine.
-A square matrix A, a square matrix L, and a value to indicate the size of the matrices.
+**Input:** There are three inputs needed in the case of the Cholesky decomposition routine.
+A square matrix A, a square matrix U, and a value to indicate the size of the matrices.
 The matrices are passed to the routine by reference and the values for matrix A are separated into a lower and upper triangular matrix.
-The upper triangular matrix values are computed and stored in matrix A by over writing the original values.
-The lower triangular matrix values are computed and stored in the matrix L.
+The lower triangular matrix values are computed and stored in matrix A by over writing the original values.
+The upper triangular matrix values are computed by taking the transpose of the lower triangular matrix and storing the values in the matrix U.

-**Output:** This routine does not return anything, instead it changes the values for the matrix A to be the upper triangular matrix and changes the values in the matrix L to be the lower triangular matrix.
+**Output:** This routine does not return anything, instead it changes the values for the matrix A to be the lower triangular matrix and changes the values in the matrix U to be the upper triangular matrix.

 **Usage/Example:**

-There are three inputs needed in this case of the LU decomposition routine.
-A square matrix (D), a square matrix (L), and a value to indicate the size of the matrices (n).
-The matrices are passed to the routine by reference and the values for matrix D are separated into a lower and upper triangular matrix.
-The upper triangular matrix values are computed and stored in matrix D by over writing the original values.
-The lower triangular matrix values are computed and stored in the matrix L.
+There are three inputs needed in the case of the Cholesky decomposition routine.
+A square matrix G, a square matrix GU, and a value to indicate the size of the matrices (n).
+The matrices are passed to the routine by reference and the values for matrix G are separated into a lower and upper triangular matrix.
+The lower triangular matrix values are computed and stored in matrix G by over writing the original values.
+The upper triangular matrix values are computed by taking the transpose of the lower triangular matrix and storing the values in the matrix GU.
+This routine does not return anything, instead it changes the values for the matrix G to be the lower triangular matrix and changes the values in the matrix GU to be the upper triangular matrix.

     #include "mylib.h"
     #include <stdio.h>